 Green bananas are used in savoury dishes such as green banana fritters.
 These are made by grating green bananas and seasoning before making them into patties ready to fry.
 They are also used in “bundiga“, another stew, and in “darasa”, which is basically tamales made with green banana instead of corn.
 Dried banana and plantain powder are also used to make a Garifuna porridge called “gungude”.

 Come and enjoy our Drum, Dance & Dine Experience with us under our beautiful thatch palapa at Warasa!

 Please note:This is an activity for groups of 4 guests or more.
 For smaller groups, we recommend one of our other activities, such as a drumming lesson, or half-day package.

 Enjoy a morning or evening with us at Warasa.
 Your activity begins with a short history of the Garifuna history and culture.
 Then we will move onto a 40 minute professional group performance followed by a 20 minute dance lesson where you will learn some of the traditional dances like paranda, punta and jonkunu.
-Finally, if you wish to sample a Garifuna culinary delicacy, sit back and relax and enjoy a traditional Garifuna meal of “Hudut” – fresh fish fillet sauteed in coconut milk with mild spices and served with mashed plantain.
+Finally, if you wish you can sample a Garifuna culinary delicacy, sit back and relax and enjoy a traditional Garifuna meal of “Hudut” – fresh fish fillet sauteed in coconut milk with mild spices and served with mashed plantain.